Surgery obstructions from Khovanov homology: Branch sets and width bounds

 Now as a relatively graded group, we are free to ignore the overall grading shift $[-\frac{n-1}{2},\frac{n-1}{2}]$.
 Moreover, since $\Khred(\tau(\overzero))\cong\bF$, fixing an identification we have that as a relatively $\bZ\oplus\bZ$-graded group. \end{proof}

-\begin{remark} As stated, this lemma might be viewed from the point of Heegaard-Floer homology.
+\begin{remark} As stated, this lemma might be viewed in terms of Heegaard Floer homology.
 In particular, the long exact sequence for integer surgeries may be stated where when viewed with twisted coefficients (c.f. \cite[Theorem 3.1]{OSz2008}).
-We have given an analogous statement in terms of the Khovanov homology of the associated branch sets in the case when $K$ is strongly invertible, a fact that is particularly interesting in light of \cite[Theorem 1.1]{OSz2005-branch} relating Khovanov homology and Heegaard-Floer homology for two-fold branched covers by a spectral sequence.\end{remark}
+We have given an analogous statement in terms of the Khovanov homology of the associated branch sets in the case when $K$ is strongly invertible, a fact that is particularly interesting in light of \cite[Theorem 1.1]{OSz2005-branch} relating Khovanov homology and Heegaard Floer homology for two-fold branched covers by a spectral sequence.\end{remark}

 Before turning to consequences of Lemma \ref{lem:general-stability}, we note that a similar statement is forced to exist for negative surgeries.
 Indeed, consider $\Khred(\tau(m-n))$ for any integer $m$, and positive integer $n$.
-Setting $m'=m-n$ we have that and It follows that: \begin{lemma} For any integer $m$, and positive integer $n$, as a relatively $\bZ\oplus\bZ$-graded group, where the integer $m$ may be interpreted as a change of framing.
+Setting $m'=m-n$ we have that $\Khred(\tau(m'))\cong\Khred(\tau(m-n))$ and It follows that: \begin{lemma} For any integer $m$, and positive integer $n$, as a relatively $\bZ\oplus\bZ$-graded group, where the integer $m$ may be interpreted as a change of framing.
 More precisely, there exist an explicit constants $x'$ and $y'$ (different than above) and an identification so that \end{lemma} \begin{remark} In fact, it should be immediately clear that in this case the group must lie in grading $\delta-1$ relative to the group of Lemma \ref{lem:general-stability} in grading $\delta$.
 Alternatively, Lemma \ref{lem:general-stability-negative} may be proved directly by an argument nearly identical to the argument of Lemma \ref{lem:general-stability}, up to renaming constants. \end{remark}